ipilcher/rhsummit/guide.md

 12.0-20180309.1.fun: digest: sha256:6a15614f6e62f249c1096e4fb7bc153c2546a4d38b49154f875de0b9f60f32df size: 1791
 ```

 #### Testing the Modified Image

+We've built modified images for the HAProxy and Nova scheduler containers and
+pushed them to the image registry on our undercloud, where they can be accessed
+by the overcloud nodes.
+Now we need to actually run containers with those
+images.

+As you might expect, the process for doing this varies between Pacemaker-managed
+and "normal" containers.

+**Normal Containers**

-## Lab 4: Deploying a New Overcloud
+## Lab 5: Deploying a New Overcloud